Certifications

 ISO certification is a seal of approval from a third party body that a company runs to one of the international standards developed and published by the International Organization for Standardization (ISO).

-Now that we have mentioned what is iso certified, let us go over what is an ISO 10855 offshore reefer container.
+Now that we have mentioned what is ISO certified, let us go over what is an ISO 10855 offshore reefer container.

 What is an ISO 10855 Offshore Reefer Container?